h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 >>
 >> A server with this configuration MUST NOT signal any protocol name via ALPN.
 The system MUST use RADIUS over TLS
 >> as defined in {{RFC6614}} and {{RFC7360}}.
+>>
+>> A server with this configuration MUST NOT close the connection if it receives an ALPN name from the client.
+Instead, it simply does not reply with ALPN.

 > allow - Allow (or negotiate) the use of RADIUS/1.1
 >
 >> This value MUST be the default setting for implementations which support this specification.
 >>
 >> A client with this configuration MUST use ALPN to signal that "radius/1.1" can be used.
-The use of {{RFC6614}} and {{RFC7360}} RADIUS/(D)TLS is implied in the use of (D)TLS.
+The client MUST use RADIUS/1.1 if the server responds signalling ALPN "radius/1.1".
+If no ALPN response is received from the server, the client MUST use RADIUS over TLS as defined in previous specifications.
 >>
 >> A server with this configuration MAY reply to a client with an ALPN string of "radius/1.1", but only if the client first signals support for that protocol name via ALPN.
+If the client does not signal ALPN, the server MUST NOT reply with any ALPN name.

 > require -  Require the use of RADIUS/1.1
 >
->> A client with this configuration MUST use ALPN to signal that "radius/1.1" is being used.
+>> A client with this configuration MUST use ALPN to signal that "radius/1.1" can be used.
+The client MUST use RADIUS/1.1 if the server responds signalling ALPN "radius/1.1".
+If no ALPN response is received from the server, the client MUST close the connection.
 >>
 >> A server with this configuration MUST close the connection if the client does not signal "radius/1.1" via ALPN.
 >>
 >> A server with this configuration MUST reply with the ALPN protocol name "radius/1.1" if the client signals "radius/1.1".

-## Negotiation

-We give a brief overview here of ALPN in order to provide a high-level description ALPN for readers who do not need to understand {{RFC7301}} in detail.
-In summary, the flow of ALPN in a TLS connection proceeds as follows:

-1) The client proposes ALPN by sending an ALPN extension in the ClientHello.
-This extension lists one or more application protocols by name.

->  The value of the RADIUS/1.1 flag is used by the client to determine what to send:
->
->> forbid - no ALPN
->>
->> allow - allow RADIUS/(D)TLS and "radius/1.1"
->>
->> require - only "radius/1.1"

-2) The server receives the extension, and validates the application protocol name against the list it has configured.

-> If the server does not accept the proposal, it sends a fatal TLS alert "no_application_protocol" (120).

-3) Otherwise, the server return a ServerHello with either no ALPN extension, or an ALPN extension with only one named application protocol

-> If the server permits "radius/1.1" , and it receives the same protocol name from the client, the server MUST respond to the client with "radius/1.1".
-This happens when the client is configured as "allow" or "require", and the server is also configured with "allow" or "require".
->
-> If the client does not signal ALPN, and the server is configured as "forbid" or "allow", then the server MUST NOT reply with any ALPN protocol name.

-4) The client receives the ServerHello, validates the application protocol against the name it sent, and records the application protocol which was chosen

-> This step is necessary in order for the client to both know which protocol the server has selected, and to validate that the protocol sent by the server is acceptable to the client.

-For the client, if the RADIUS/1.1 flag is set to "allow", then the "radius/1.1" application protocol MUST be signalled via ALPN.
-Where a server sees that both ends of a connection support "radius/1.1", then it MUST be used.
-There is no reason to negotiate an extension and then refuse to use it.
+The server and client both MUST then use RADIUS/1.1 as the application-layer protocol.
+There is no reason to signal support for a protocol, and then not use it.

-If a client or server supports ALPN and does not receive any ALPN signalling from the other end, it MUST behave as defined in {{RFC6614}} and {{RFC7360}}.
-Note that a client can send an ALPN proposal and recieve nothing from the server.
-Similarly, a server can support ALPN, but perhaps not receive ALPN on a particular connection.
+Note that systems implementing this specification, but configured with "forbid" as above, will behave exactly the same as systems which do not implement this specification.

-If a client or server determines that there are no compatible application protocol names, then it MUST send a TLS alert of "no_application_protocol" (120), which signals the other end that there is no compatible application protocol.
+If a client or server determines that there are no compatible application protocol names, then as per {{RFC7301}} Section 3.2, it MUST send a TLS alert of "no_application_protocol" (120), which signals the other end that there is no compatible application protocol.
 It MUST then close the connection.

 It is RECOMMENDED that a descriptive error is logged in this situation, so that an administrator can determine why a particular connection failed.
 The log message SHOULD include information about the other end of the connection, such as IP address, certificate information, etc.  Similarly, a system receiving a TLS alert of "no_application_protocol" SHOULD log a descriptive error message.
 Such error messages are critical for helping administrators to diagnose connectivity issues.